KxSystems/docs/docs/wp/disaster-recovery/index.md

 ## Conclusion

-This whitepaper has stressed the importance of disaster-recovery planning.
+This white paper has stressed the importance of disaster-recovery planning.
 There is always a possibility of disastrous events occurring, therefore it is vital to plan effectively to mitigate any impact on the system if problems occur.
 The paper has covered the